JakeEarley/random-integer/README.md

 # random-integer
 A random integer generator utilising JavaScript and CSS styling.

-Two basic HTML textboxes to take input for minimum and maximum integers.
+Two basic HTML textboxes take input for minimum and maximum integers.
 Once the button is clicked, a JavaScript function is called which returns a random integer value between the given bounds.
 Checks should be made to ensure there will not be an error.